Rx Bandits: Last Summer Tour (2011)

 On April 12, 2011, the band announced that their forthcoming summer U.S. tour would be their last.
 A brief statement was given by the band:

 We would like to express our love and appreciation for all that you've done for us and how much a part of our growth you have been.
 We have all mutually decided that this summer will be our last tour.
 We love each other and love you all and hope to see you at the shows.

 The tour was composed of 36 shows spanning from May 4, 2011, to August 7, 2011.

 Fans first believed the announcement to mean that the band was breaking up when, in fact, they are simply stopping their summer tours.
 Steve Choi has confirmed this in a Playmaker interview:

 To clarify, we’re not breaking up.
 We’re just doing our last tour.
 What we’re gonna do in the future, we’re not quite sure.
 That’s a big question because it involves what we’re going to do collectively and what we’re going to do individually.
 Despite popular belief, we don’t live together, sleep together or eat together.
 Those days have passed.
 We all have our own lives to tend to.
 When we’re not full time touring or playing shows, we gotta handle business…

 Brazilian Tour (2012)

 On May 30, 2012, Rx Bandits announced that they would be performing a series of dates in Brazil during the summer, effectively ending their year-long hiatus.

 The Resignation Tenth Anniversary Tour and New EP (2013)

 Rx Bandits toured the United States during the summer of 2013 to mark the tenth anniversary of the release of The Resignation.
 The band released an EP featuring covers of The Police, Blonde Redhead, Weezer, Fugazi, and King Crimson.

 Gemini, Her Majesty (2014)

-During their special acoustic performance in their hometown of Long Beach, California on December 14, 2013, Embree stated that a new album is halfway written and Rx Bandits will be together again.
+During a special acoustic performance in their hometown of Long Beach, California on December 14, 2013, Embree stated that Rx Bandits would be reuniting, and that they were halfway through writing their next album.